- About us

 Participate in Commission Events

-Junior Commissioners work with adult Commissioners on various signature events put on by the Commission on the Status of Women:
+Junior Commissioners participate on various signature events put on by the Commission on the Status of Women:

 - One Billion Rising Revolution -- a local event in conjunction with the global movement to eradicate the violence against women organized by V-Day.